CarlosRibeiro82/abap_gos_attachment/README.md

-# abap_gos_attachment
+# Implementation of GOS Attachment on custom program

-Use the GOS Attachment Functionality on SAP ABAP Z Programs
+This is a ABAPGIT ready repository so you can implement in your system and adapt to your custom needs